dubrie/public/tenets.md

 ### Recent Changes
 Trying something new to see what the results are.

+- Review Tenants Quarterly
+The initial creation of my tenants (and the public repo in general) was a great way for me to collect my thoughts and write them down in an effort to hold myself accountable.
+Over time the accountability piece faded into the hustle and bustle of life and was forgotten.
+I have created quarterly calendar reminders to poke myself to revisit these with the hope of getting on a more regular cadence.
+Goal state is to not need the reminders anymore.

 - Don't Reuse Adjectives During The Day
 I've been challenging myself to not use an adjective twice in a day.
 Calling things "awesome" 15 times a day starts to degrade the value of the adjective overall.
 Additionally, it is forcing me to be more creative and deliberate in how I describe things.
 Plus, having a larger vocabulary has other benefits as well: [Vocabulary Size](http://www.nytimes.com/2010/03/14/magazine/14FOB-onlanguage-t.html?_r=0)